chad/mass-identical-contract-deployment/README.md

-# Large Tether Transfer Agent
+# Mass Identical Contract Deployment

 ## Description

-This agent detects transactions with large Tether transfers
+This agent detects the deployment of identical transactions in a short period of time.

 ## Supported Chains

 - Ethereum
-- List any other chains this agent can support e.g. BSC

 ## Alerts

-Describe each of the type of alerts fired by this agent
+TODO: Describe each of the type of alerts fired by this agent

 - FORTA-1
   - Fired when a transaction contains a Tether transfer over 10,000 USDT